How to Empower Your SEO with XML Sitemaps

 - If your website has specialized files, like rich media content (images and videos), or if your website is shown in Google News.

-Whatever state your website is in, generally, anything you add to a sitemap will result in faster indexation for web crawlers.
+Whatever state your website is in, generally, anything you add to a sitemap will result in (opens in a new tab).
 Sitemaps can provide a needed boost to your website if you want to get more pages indexed and ranked.

 How to find an XML sitemap